Keighley, Kansas

 Keighley is an unincorporated community in Butler County, Kansas, United States.

 History

-A post office was opened in Keighley in 1880, and remained in operation until it was discontinued in 1943.
+A post office was opened in Keighley in 1880, and remained in operation until being discontinued in 1943.

-Until 1925, Keighley was a stop on the St. Louis–San Francisco Railway, east of Augusta.
-That changed after the first oil strike.
-The small trading post grew to a community of 500 people and included a grain elevator, a hardware store, hotel, lumber yard, café, post office and general store.
+Until 1925, Keighley was a stop on the St. Louis–San Francisco Railway, east of Augusta, though that changed after the first oil strike.
+The small trading post became a community of 500 people and included a grain elevator, a hardware store, hotel, lumber yard, café, post office and general store.
 In 1927, Keighley District completed at a cost of $15,000 a brick school building.
 In 1926, a fire destroyed the lumber yard and hotel.
 The brick school house burned down and was replaced in 1948 by a school house of cinder block, which still stands.
 By 1934, the once busy roads of Keighley were again simply highways.
-Today, it is on U.S. Route 400 east of Leon, Kansas and west of Beaumont, Kansas.
+Today, it is on U.S. Route 400, east of Leon and west of Beaumont.